 These days, CBD intake options are beyond plentiful.
 Tinctures, softgels, gummies and salves have all become household products and are great ways to incorporate CBD's benefits into everyday life.
 A slightly less common method for accessing CBD but that is quickly gaining traction is the CBD patch.

 But what exactly is a CBD patch?

 All You Need to Know about CBD Patches

-Completely unique in their own way, CBD patches eliminate the need to take a tincture, swallow a capsule, snack on a handful of CBD gummies, or hit a vape pen.
+Completely unique in their own way, CBD patches eliminate the need to take a tincture, swallow a capsule, eat a handful of CBD gummies, or hit a vape pen.
 Instead, CBD patches are applied to the skin, where cannabidiol then enters the bloodstream through the dermal layer and offers a long-lasting effect.

 What Are Transdermal Patches?

 While transdermal patches aren’t a new concept, they are a relatively recent addition to the world of cannabis.

 The FDA approved the first transdermal patch in 1979 for the management of motion sickness.

 In 1991, one of the most famous transdermal patches was invented: the nicotine patch.
 This patch was designed to help smokers kick the habit.
 Anyone who has ever attempted to quit smoking knows just how difficult it can be.
 This is where the nicotine patch comes in; some people say it is the only thing that's worked to help them finally put an end to their nicotine addiction.